Skip to main content

 Rip rap:

 This material basically belongs to the category of geotextiles and is used to stop upstream face from erosion.
-It is made up of large stones which ranges from 1/2 m - 1 m.
+It is made up of large stones which range from 1/2 m - 1 m.

 Soil turfing / Sod:

-To avoid overtopping of dam, free board is used.
+To avoid overtopping the dam, a freeboard is used.

 Search AboutCivil